Draw vs. Fade - What You Need to Know

 You'll need time and practice to perfect the draw shot, but with the right technique and attention to swing path, you can improve your draw vs. fade shots.

-What are the Ball Flight Laws?
+What are golf's Ball Flight Laws?

 Ball Flight Laws explain the 9 ball flights in golf and the impact conditions necessary to hit them.
 Read more here.